Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 EquityMultiple

-EquityMultiple’s Ascent Income Fund has a historical distribution yield of 8.4% (as of November 15, 2024), with a target return of 11-13% net annualized.
+EquityMultiple’s Ascent Income Fund has an 11-13% target annual return.
 Investors benefit from the stability of first mortgage loans backed by commercial real estate, though liquidity is limited during the investment period.

 Concreit